splunk/public-o11y-docs/apm/span-tags/add-context-trace-span.rst

 Where do host-specific span tags come from?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Splunk Distribution of OpenTelemetry Collector automatically adds a ``host`` span tag to every span to identify which infrastructure component each span uses.
-The ``host`` span tag value is generally the ``hostname`` or unique resource identifier for the infrastructure component.
+The ``host`` span tag value is commonly the ``hostname`` or unique resource identifier for the infrastructure component.

 The ``host`` span tag allows Splunk APM to render key infrastructure metrics and link to default dashboards for infrastructure components.
-This can help you more easily monitor the performance of your applications at the infrastructure level and leverage interactions between Splunk APM and Splunk Infrastructure Monitoring.
+This can help you more monitor the performance of your applications at the infrastructure level and use interactions between Splunk APM and Splunk Infrastructure Monitoring.

 In addition to the ``host`` span tag, the OpenTelemetry Collector automatically adds certain span tags to every span captured on that host, according to the type of host.
 These additional span tags provide more information about infrastructure components each span uses, render corresponding infrastructure metrics, and link to more complete dashboards for the underlying infrastructure component.